Centers for Medicare and Medicaid Services (CMS), HHS.

 Inspection of Public Comments: All comments received before the close of the comment period are available for viewing by the public, including any personally identifiable or confidential business information that is included in a comment.
 We post all comments received before the close of the comment period on the following Web site as soon as possible after they have been received: http://www.cms.hhs.gov/eRulemaking.
 Click on the link “Electronic Comments on CMS Regulations” on that Web site to view public comments.

-Under the Medicare program, eligible beneficiaries may receive covered services from a home health agency (HHA) provided certain requirements are met.
-Sections 1861(m) and (o), and 1891 of the Social Security Act (the Act) establish distinct criteria for facilities seeking designation as an HHA.
+Under the Medicare program, eligible beneficiaries may receive covered services in a critical access hospital (CAH) provided certain requirements are met.
+Sections 1820(c)(2)(B) and 1861(mm) of the Social Security Act (the Act) establish distinct criteria for facilities seeking designation as a CAH.
 Regulations concerning provider agreements are at 42 CFR part 489 and those pertaining to activities relating to the survey and certification of facilities are at 42 CFR part 488.
-The regulations at 42 CFR part 484 specify the conditions that an HHA must meet in order to participate in the Medicare program, the scope of covered services and the conditions for Medicare payment for home health care.
+The regulations at 42 CFR part 485, subpart F specify the conditions that a CAH must meet in order to participate in the Medicare program, and the scope of covered services.
+The conditions for Medicare payment for CAHs are set forth at § 413.70.

-Generally, in order to enter into a provider agreement with the Medicare program, an HHA must first be certified by a State survey agency as complying with the conditions or requirements set forth in part 484 of our regulations.
-Thereafter, the HHA is subject to regular surveys by a State survey agency to determine whether it continues to meet these requirements.
+Generally, in order to enter into a provider agreement with the Medicare program, a CAH must first be certified by a State survey agency as complying with the conditions or requirements set forth in part 485, subpart F. Thereafter, the CAH is subject to regular surveys by a State survey agency to determine whether it continues to meet these requirements.
 There is an alternative, however, to surveys by State agencies.

 If an accrediting organization is recognized by the Secretary as having standards for accreditation that meet or exceed Medicare requirements, any provider entity accredited by the national accrediting body's approved program would be deemed to meet the Medicare conditions.
-A national accrediting organization applying for deeming authority under part 488, subpart A must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as Start Printed Page 60856stringent as the Medicare conditions.
-Our regulations concerning the reapproval of accrediting organizations are set forth at §§ 488.4 and 488.8(d)(3).
+A national accrediting organization applying for deeming authority under part 488, subpart A must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
+The regulations concerning the reapproval of accrediting organizations are set forth at § 488.4 and § 488.8(d)(3).
 The regulations at § 488.8(d)(3) require accrediting organizations to reapply for continued deeming authority every six years or sooner as determined by us.

-The Joint Commission's term of approval as a recognized accreditation program for HHAs expires March 31, 2008.
+The Joint Commission's term of approval as a recognized accreditation program for CAHs expires November 21, 2011.

 II.
 Approval of Deeming Organizations

-Section 1865(b)(2) of the Act and our regulations at § 488.8(a) require that our findings concerning review and reapproval of a national accrediting organization's requirements consider, among other factors, the applying accrediting organization's requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide us with the necessary data for validation.
+Section 1865(a)(2) of the Act and our regulations at § 488.8(a) require that our findings concerning review and reapproval of a national accrediting organization's requirements consider, among other factors, the applying accrediting organization's: Requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide us with the necessary data for validation.

-The purpose of this proposed notice is to inform the public of The Joint Commission's request for continued deeming authority for HHAs.
-This notice also solicits public comment on whether The Joint Commission's requirements meet or exceed the Medicare conditions for participation for HHAs.
+The purpose of this proposed notice is to inform the public of the Joint Commission's request for continued deeming authority for CAHs.
+This notice also solicits public comment on whether the Joint Commission's requirements meet or exceed the Medicare conditions for participation for CAHs.

 III.
 Evaluation of Deeming Authority Request

-The Joint Commission submitted all the necessary materials to enable us to make a determination concerning its request for reapproval as a deeming organization for HHAs.
-This application was determined to be complete on September 3, 2007.
-Under section 1865(b)(2) of the Act and our regulations at § 488.8 (Federal review of accrediting organizations), our review and evaluation of The Joint Commission will be conducted in accordance with, but not necessarily limited to, the following factors:
+The Joint Commission submitted all the necessary materials to enable us to make a determination concerning its request for reapproval as a deeming organization for CAHs.
+This application was determined to be complete April 1, 2011.
+Under section 1865(a)(2) of the Act and our regulations at § 488.8 (Federal review of accrediting organizations), our review and evaluation of the Joint Commission will be conducted in accordance with, but not necessarily limited to, the following factors:

-- The equivalency of The Joint Commission standards for an HHA as compared with CMS' HHA conditions of participation.
+- The equivalency of the Joint Commission's standards for a CAH as compared with CMS' CAH conditions of participation.

 - The Joint Commission's survey process to determine the following:

-—The Joint Commission's processes and procedures for monitoring HHAs found out of compliance with The Joint Commission program requirements.
-These monitoring procedures are used only when The Joint Commission identifies noncompliance.
+++ The Joint Commission's processes and procedures for monitoring CAHs found out of compliance with the Joint Commission's program requirements.
+These monitoring procedures are used only when the Joint Commission identifies noncompliance.
 If noncompliance is identified through validation reviews, the State survey agency monitors corrections as specified at § 488.7(d).

-—The Joint Commission's capacity to provide us with electronic data in ASCII comparable code, and reports necessary for effective validation and assessment of the organization's survey process.
+++ The Joint Commission's capacity to provide us with electronic data and reports necessary for effective validation and assessment of the organization's survey process.

 IV.
 Response to Public Comments and Notice Upon Completion of Evaluation